 – the accumulated visual impact of large structures such as covered arenas or groups of structures on the landscape and surrounding land-uses.

-Darren also comprehends and can readily address troublesome concepts such as the standard size of a dressage arena being viewed by non-horse savy Council staff as an ‘olympic-sized’ arena, and therefore automaticallydeemed to be part of a commercial enterprise.
+Darren also comprehends and can readily address troublesome concepts such as the standard size of a dressage arena being viewed by non-horse savvy Council staff as an ‘Olympic-sized’ arena, and therefore automatically deemed to be part of a commercial enterprise.